 Delightful mid-1800’s terraced cottage set in the heart of the village, a short stroll from an award winning pub.
 Comfortable and well equipped with sunny patio.
 One dog welcome.
 See review page!

 Leman Cottage Wenhaston

 Leman Cottage oozes unspoilt character.
 Book for 23 April onwards now!
 Quiet, countryside location.
 Also stunning Suffolk barn conversion, next door, available Easter onwards, sleeps 8, , please ask Trish for more details..

 Charming part-17th century cottage in quiet village location, ideal for couples, 1 or 2 dogs welcome too.
 Wenhaston has local pub and great walks from the door around Blackheath.

 September Cottage Wenhaston

 Charming 18th century cottage for up to 4 guests.
 Woodburner, rear enclosed garden.
 Easy walk to local pubs.
 Dog welcome.
-10% discount on holiday dates now to end March, must ring to book this..
+Book online or call Trish with any queries..

 Little Furrows Wenhaston

 New!
 Comfortable ground floor annex for two people, with sunny patio.
 Good walks and pubs from the door.
 Two night minimum stay.
 See Booking page now, sorry no dogs here.